 “Without pausing, pistol in hand,” the Dallas Morning News wrote, “the policeman advanced toward the negro.
 Lee raised his gun and fired both barrels, the charges of turkey shot lodging in the policeman’s body above his hips.”

-As Ogletree fell he fired four shots at Lee but missed.
+As Ogletree fell, fatally wounded, he fired four shots at Lee but missed.
 As Lee fled, a bystander, B. L. Pope, reloaded Ogletree’s pistol with bullets from the officer’s belt and fired six times at Lee.

 Lee again was not hit.